fanglab/mbin/README.rst

 mBin: a methylation-based binning framework for metagenomic SMRT sequencing reads

 The mBin pipeline is designed to discover the unique signals of DNA methylation in metagenomic SMRT sequencing reads and leverage them for organism binning of assembled contigs or unassembled reads.
+The pipeline consists of four routines:

+1. *buildcontrols*: Analyses whole-genome amplified (WGA) sequencing to establish baseline (unmethylated) IPD values for motifs
+2. *filtermotifs*: Identifies methylated motifs in native metagenomic sequencing
+3. *methylprofiles*: Creates methylation profiles for sequences using speified motifs
+4. *mapfeatures*: Visualizes landscape of methylation features across all sequences

 * Free software: BSD license
 * For basic usage instructions and list of optional parameters, run ``mbin --help``